ADF Aircraft Serial Numbers

 Delivered to RAAF, 15/01/83. and modified to F-111C status.

-In Service 6 Sqn 01/01/02.
-Had an explosion in a wing fuel tank due to a wiring problem and made an emergency landing at Darwin NT 26/06/02.
-Returned to service with 1 Sqn.
+26/06/2002 Suffered explosion in the F2 fuselage fuel tank due to a wiring problem and made an emergency landing at Darwin NT

-Noted that it had retired and located in Amberley dump by 09/2010.
 Still in fenced off dump on 11/03/2011

 A8-113 A1-158 F-111A